aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_withbc.rst

 -----------------------------------
-4. Solving the problem with QUINOPT
+4. Solve the problem with QUINOPT
 -----------------------------------

 Once the variables and the integrand of the inequality have been set up, a value of :math:`\gamma` for which the integral functional is positive semidefinite can be found using the command ``quinopt()`` with two inputs: